 Lenovo will sell the 8-inch Smart Display for $199, and upgrading to the larger 10-inch one will cost you $249.
-Expect to see these start going on sale in July.
+It's on sale starting July 27.

 JBL Link View

 JBL's Smart Display goes by the name of the Link View, and while it serves the same general purpose as the Lenovo Smart Display, its design is quite a bit different.
-JBL has only announced one version of the Link View so far, and it comes with an 8-inch screen.
-There's a 5MP camera above it and a JBL logo at the bottom and both the left and right side are flanked by two 10W stereo speakers that are paired with a passive radiator on the back to enable "rich, deep bass."
+JBL has only announced one version of the Link View and it comes with an 8-inch screen.
+There's a 5MP camera above it, a JBL logo at the bottom, and both the left and right side are flanked by two 10W stereo speakers that are paired with a passive radiator on the back to enable "rich, deep bass."

 The body as a whole favors an oval shape versus the rectangular nature of the Lenovo Smart Display, and while you won't find any bamboo back here, it's arguably the sleeker of the two thanks to the all-black paint job.
 Along with this, there's also support for Bluetooth, Google Cast, and IPX4 splash resistance.

 Pre-orders for the JBL Link View are live right now for $249.95 and shipments are currently set to go out on September 3.